sapphiregaze/cyber-news-bot/README.md

 # Cyber News Bot
-## Description
+## Descriptions
-A bot that post cybersecurity updates to a discord channel of your choice Updates currently includes:
+A bot that post cybersecurity updates to a discord channel of your choice.
+Updates currently includes:

 - Daily cyber news from **https://thehackernews.com/**
 - Critical CVEs